zacharyLYH/OpenABAC/README.md

 ### CRUD Action & ActionContext APIs

+> Actions are not specific to any particular user since they are meant to be primitives to be reused by many users.
+As such, an extension to OpenABAC could be to implement a `sudo` user as the authorized requester.
+However, from a security perspective this isn't strictly necessary because by sending in signed JWTs, we can be sure the request came from the application's servers.

 #### `POST /api/abac/action/createAction`

 -   Creates actions.
 Commonly used when a new resource is created and provisioning some actions is required.
 This endpoint is a transaction behind the scenes.
 Meaning, either all your actions get created or none.